USA19/nest-starter/nest-graphql-mongoose/README.md

 ## Running with Docker

-You can also run the database and redis services using Docker.
+For local development, run the database and redis services using Docker.

 ```bash
 docker-compose up --build